digitaldonkey/ethereum/ethereum_user_connector/Readme.md

 Drupal Drupal user connector enables Drupal Users to verify an Ethereum account address.

+You may check out A demo video here: https://youtu.be/Y5Sa7QtpXSE It shows a prove of concept how to set up a "unpayed paywall" using this module.

 #### Module status

 * Smart contract integration of a simple user registry.